HSBC Gold Mastercard® credit card Review

-After the introductory period, an ongoing APR of 12.24%, 16.24% or 20.24% variable kicks in, so pay down as much of your balance as possible before you are charged an APR after 18 months.
+An ongoing APR of 12.99% - 20.99% Variable kicks in, so pay down as much of your balance as possible before you are charged an APR after 18 months.

-In addition to the generous introductory period, the card doesn't charge an annual fee.
-It also provides no penalty APR and waives late fees, which means you won't get whacked if you miss a payment.
+Making this card even more attractive is that it doesn't charge an annual fee, charges no penalty APR for missed payments and waives some late fees, which means you won't get whacked if you miss a payment.

-Think about that – you can have a whole year-and-a-half without any finance charges.
+Think about that – you can have more than a year-and-a-half without any finance charges.
 You can transfer a balance from a high-APR card or you can make purchases directly on your new HSBC card and not pay a dime in finance charges for the first 18 months.
 Every penny you pay toward the balance will go toward reducing your overall debt.

 The card also offers no foreign transaction fee, which means you can use the card internationally without getting hit with additional fees that could be anywhere from 3-5 percent with other cards.